mario-sanz/pi-approximation/README.md

 The best approximation is also written in the console, that is, if we have a number whose difference (absolute value) to the real Pi number is smaller than the previous best approximation, we write it.

 **Below you can see some examples of how many dots the circle had and how much precise the approximation was.
-The more dots, the best approximation.**
+The more dots, the best approximation.
+The code can be tested by cloning/downloading this repository and running it on the [p5.js][] web editor**

 Stars in GitHub are appreciated!